Global money laundering group urges Singapore to step up its efforts

 It said Singapore should strengthen its anti-money laundering regime for precious stones and metals dealers.

-In July, Singapore authorities said that as part of its 1MDB-related probe it found problems at three banks, top local lender DBS Group Holdings Ltd (DBSM.SI); UBS AG (UBSG.S), the world's largest private bank; and Standard Chartered (STAN.L).
+In July, Singapore authorities said that as part of its 1MDB-related probe it found problems at three banks, top local lender DBS Group Holdings Ltd ; UBS AG, the world's largest private bank; and Standard Chartered.

 An onsite inspection of another Swiss bank, Falcon PBS, owned by one of the world's leading sovereign wealth funds - Abu Dhabi's International Petroleum Investment Company (IPIC) - in April 2016 found "substantial breaches" of anti-money laundering regulations, Singapore's central bank said.